pedrozudo/oru-dgx/README.md

 You can now use the mounted directory to transfer your prototype code and data to the Data Factory from your local machine.

+Note: if you have never logged in to the Data Factory, your personal directory does not exist yet.
+In this case you will first have to login using the webinterface.
+The steps are described in the next section.

 ### 3. Running Code on the DGX Machine
  Let's assume you have some code and data in the `~/mount/datafactory/AGI` directroy and you want to run your algorithm on the DGX Machine now.
 Here is what you have to to.